 Conventional approaches to climate change impact mitigation place a very significant reliance on carbon capture and storage (CCS), recognizing it as a critical component in future energy portfolios.
 In IEA’s 2012 scenarios, CCS contributes around 14% of needed emissions reductions by 2050 1.
 In mainstream Integrated Assessment Models (IAM) for cumulative emissions of 1000GT CO2 or less (consistent with RCP2.6), CCS contributes anywhere from 5% to 55% of the total primary energy with the regressed average exceeding 20%2.
 In addition, CCS is at the basis of the concept of negative emission technologies, also referred to as bio-energy CCS (BECCS), whose contribution in future scenarios in a recent study ranged from a maximum of -55 Gt CO2/yr down to -5 Gt CO2/yr depending on the levels of early mitigation3.

 However, we note a few trends that contradict the postulated ability of CCS to scale in the timeframes involved.
 Current deployment figures lag noticeably, with only 110MWe of power CCS installed by 20164.
 Also notably, China the single largest emitter that was expected to develop 349GWe of CCS power by 2050 in the IEA 2DS, has not included CCS as part of their nationally determined contributions (NDC) submission to the 22nd Conference of the Parties in Morocco nor does it have any large-scale CCS in operation.
 Comparing the 110MWe of CCS to the 227,000 MWp of PV and 433,000 MWp of wind cumulatively installed by 2016 5 a significant gap between modeled expectations for CCS and practice emerges (shown in Table 1).
 Simply put, the fossil fuel with CCS approach as a transitional power resource does not appear to have an impact comparable to that obtained by the diffusion of renewable energy (RE).
 While these difficulties are acknowledged6, the reasons behind them require further investigation.
-We believe that one way to explain the handicap of CCS compared with RE technologies is its lower net-energy return, i.e. CCS requires a larger energetic investment to attain the same level of emission reductions compared to RE.
+We believe that one way to explain the handicap of CCS compared with RE technologies is its lower net-energy return, i.e. CCS requires a larger energetic investment to deliver the same level of electricity services and by implication achieve the same level of emission reductions compared to RE.

 Table 1 Current Installed Base and Comparison with IEA 2DS (2 decree scenario) targets (Data source: 1, 7)